-Let all who are hungry come and eat.
-Let all who are in need, come and passover with us.
+May all who are hungry have enough to eat.
+Let all who are in need, come and "passover" with us.

 This year, we are here.
 Next year, in our homelands of promise.

 This year, we are still enslaved.
 Next year, we yearn to be free.